 The condition of the ionosphere varies somewhat with latitude.
-For all latitudes of continental United States the differences from the Washington values appear to be negligible, but the values in Alaska and in the Canal Zone are somewhat different.
+For all latitudes of continental United States the differences from the Washington values appear to be small, but the values in Alaska and in the Canal Zone are somewhat different.
+The values also vary with distance from the magnetic pole and auroral zone; thus, conditions are different in Canada than at the same latitude in Siberia, because the north magnetic axis pole is in northwestern Greenland.